Actionable Entities Recognition Benchmark for Interactive Fiction: Actionable Entities and the structure of narrative

 \citet{papalampidi2019movie} introduce a TRIPOD dataset\footnote{https://github.com/ppapalampidi/TRIPOD} that includes plot synopses with turning point annotation.
-The five turning points that \citet{papalampidi2019movie} use are: \begin{itemize} \item Opportunity — the introductory event that occurs after the presentation of the setting and the background of the main characters; \item Change of Plans — the event where the main goal of the story is defined; \item Point of No Return — the event that pushes the main character(s) to fully commit to their goal; \item Major Setback — the event where everything falls apart; \item Climax — the final event of the main story. \end{itemize}
+They also suggest looking at five turning points in the script since this variant is commonly employed by screenwriters as a practical guide for producing successful screenplays.
+These five turning points are: \begin{itemize} \item Opportunity — the introductory event that occurs after the presentation of the setting and the background of the main characters; \item Change of Plans — the event where the main goal of the story is defined; \item Point of No Return — the event that pushes the main character(s) to commit to their goal fully; \item Major Setback — the event where everything falls apart; \item Climax — the final event of the main story. \end{itemize}

-Figure \ref{fig:tripod} shows how the average number of CGs per sentence varies in these turning points.
-Since we are interested in relative dynamics within a story, we calculate the average number of CGs per sentence and see its difference with an average number of CGs across all five turning points.
-Since the number of CGs per sentence might be higher for longer sentences we also calculate how the average number of words per sentence differs in every turning point.
+Figure \ref{fig:tripod} shows how the average number of AEs per sentence varies in these turning points.
+Since we are interested in relative dynamics within a story, we calculate the average number of AEs per sentence and see its difference with an average number of AEs across all five turning points.
+Since the number of AEs per sentence might be higher for longer sentences, we also calculate how the average number of words per sentence differs at every turning point.

-Turning point number one — Opportunity — tends to have more words per sentence as well as more Chekhov's Guns in them.
-As the plot thickens in Change of Plans and Point of No Return, sentences get shorter, however, the number of Chekhov's Guns per sentence gets lower as well.
-Rephrasing Chekhov's quote one could say that some of the "loaded rifles" are already placed on the stage, and we are waiting for the shots.
-Indeed, in Major Setback number of CGs per sentence jumps, while the average number of words per sentence remains low.
-In the Climax the number of CGs drops to its lowest.
+Turning point number one — Opportunity — tends to have more words per sentence and more Actionable Entities in them.
+As the plot thickens in Change of Plans and Point of No Return, sentences get shorter.
+However, the number of Actionable Entities per sentence gets lower as well.
+In his letter to Lazarev, Anton Chekhov famously wrote: "One must never place a loaded rifle on the stage if it is not going to go off.
+It is wrong to make promises you do not mean to keep."
+Rephrasing Chekhov's quote, one could say that some of the "loaded rifles" are already placed on the stage, and we are waiting for the shots.
+Indeed, in Major Setback number of AEs per sentence jumps, while the average number of words per sentence remains low.
+In Climax, the number of AEs drops to its lowest.